-In spite of the dead boring name the study is very valuable as I have recognised the findings in my life and I am sure you will too.
+In spite of the dead boring name the study is very valuable as I have recognised the results in my life and I am sure you will too.

 The study found that the stock purchases by neighbours have a large impact on the stock bought by investors.